 10. Increase transfer and career success of graduates

-- Dr. John Selmon, Incoming President (Chair)
+- Dr. John Selmon, President (Chair)

 - Tina Dee, Director of Strategic Initiatives (Assistant Chair)

-- Kristine Anderson, Executive Director of Human Resources
+- Kristine Anderson, Chief Human Resources Officer

-- Eduardo Bedoya, Director of Institutional Research
+- Eduardo Bedoya, Director of Institutional Research & Grants

 - Nicholas Budimir, Faculty Association representative

-- Patti D’Avignon, Director of Student Success
+- Dr. Patti D’Avignon, Dean of Student Services

 - Susan Foley, Interim Chief Advancement Officer